nanhung/mcsim_tutorial/README.md

 ## Instrction

-The tutorial to run GNU MCsim under R(Studio)
+The tutorial to run GNU MCSim under R(Studio)

 - Use "mcsim_tutorial.Rproj" to open the R project.
 - All materials were written in [R Markdown](https://rmarkdown.rstudio.com/).